 We are an ethical biopharmaceutical company focused on licensing, developing and commercializing treatments intended to modulate the endocannabinoid system (the "ECS").
-We plan to conduct research with our programs in accordance with traditional drug development standards and available to the general public via prescription or physician orders after obtaining marketing authorization from a regulatory authority, such as the U.S. Food and Drug Administration, or the FDA.

-The ECS encompassing cannabinoid receptors, endogenous receptor ligands (endocannabinoids) and their associated transporter mechanisms, as well as enzymes responsible for the synthesis and degradation of endocannabinoids has emerged as a considerable target for pharmacotherapy approaches of numerous diseases.
+The ECS encompassing cannabinoid receptors, endogenous receptor ligands (endocannabinoids) and their associated transporter mechanisms, as well as enzymes responsible for the synthesis and degradation of endocannabinoids has emerged as a promising target for pharmacotherapeutic approaches for numerous diseases.

 Modulation of the ECS can be effected by using selective or non-selective agonists, partial agonists, inverse agonists, and antagonists of the cannabinoid receptors (CB1 and CB2).
-The actions of endogenous ligands can be enhanced or attenuated by targeting mechanisms that are associated with their transport within the cellular and extra cellular matrix (e.g. FABPs) as well as their synthesis (e.g. DAGL) and breakdown (e.g. FAAH).
-Allosteric modulation of cannabinoid receptors may also affect how the endogenous receptor ligands associate with the cannabinoid receptors.
-Small molecule chemical modulators of the ECS can either be derived from the cannabis plant (phytocannabinoids) or can be semi-synthetic derivatives of phytocannabinoids, or completely synthetic new chemical entities.
-Artelo has approaches within its current portfolio that address may involve targeting synthesis or breakdown enzymes.
+The actions of endogenous ligands can be enhanced or attenuated by targeting mechanisms that are associated with their transport within the cellular matrix (e.g. FABPs) as well as their synthesis (e.g. DAGL) and breakdown (e.g. FAAH).
+Small molecule chemical modulators of the ECS can either be derived from the cannabis plant (phytocannabinoids) or can be semi-synthetic derivatives of phytocannabinoids or endocannabinoids, or completely synthetic new chemical entities.
+Artelo has approaches within its current portfolio that address receptor binding and endocannabinoid transport modulation using both a synthetic composition of a naturally-occurring cannabinoid and new chemical entity approaches.

 The ECS is a widespread modulatory system that plays important roles in central nervous system (CNS) development, synaptic plasticity, and the response to endogenous and environmental insults.
-The CB1 receptor is distributed in brain areas associated with motor control, emotional responses, motivated behavior and energy homeostasis.
-In the periphery, CB1 is ubiquitously expressed in the adipose tissue, pancreas, liver, GI tract, skeletal muscles, heart and the reproductive system.
-The CB2 receptor is mainly expressed in the immune system regulating its functions, and is upregulated in response to tissue stress or damage in most cell types.
+The CB_1 receptor is distributed in brain areas associated with motor control, emotional responses, motivated behavior and energy homeostasis.
+In the periphery, CB_1 is ubiquitously expressed in the adipose tissue, pancreas, liver, GI tract, skeletal muscles, heart and the reproductive system.
+The CB_2 receptor is mainly expressed in the immune system where it has a role in regulating its functions and is upregulated in response to tissue stress or damage in most cell types.
 The ECS is therefore involved in pathophysiological conditions in both the central and peripheral tissues.
-Cannabis, extracts from cannabis, and approved cannabinoid-based medicines are already used to treat numerous medical conditions.
+Cannabis, extracts from cannabis, and federally-approved cannabinoid-based medicines are already used to treat numerous medical conditions.
 The ECS is further implicated in many disease states within the peer reviewed literature including conditions which involve the regulation of food intake, central nervous system, pain, cardiovascular, gastrointestinal, immune and inflammation, behavioral, antiproliferative and reproductive functions.
-These areas of ECS pathophysiology are aligned with Artelo's focus therapeutic areas of pain, inflammation, cachexia, cardiovascular, and cancer.
+These areas of ECS pathophysiology are aligned with our Company's therapeutic focus: pain, inflammation, anorexia, cardiovascular diseases, and cancer.